mdingena/att-voodoo/README.md

 1. Pull up your server's management panel in the Overworld.
 1. Invite `Voodoo Mod` to join your server group.
 1. In the Launcher, assign `Voodoo Mod` to the `Owner` role.
+1. (optional) Place a **Spellcrafting Conduit** (`Green_Crystal_cluster_03` prefab) somewhere in town.
+You may skip this step, forcing players to invoke their spells in the crystal layers of the mines.
+Make sure players are able to stand within 4 meters of the conduit.

 Our bot will connect to your server automatically and your players will now be able to use Voodoo on your server.